rickballard/CoCivium/projects/godspawn/godspawn_Project_Plan_c1_20250727.md

 - Future contributors TBD per roadmap needs.

 ## 4. Architecture or Structure
 Explain the expected components, modules, or sub-features this project may include.
-Reference any anticipated interfaces or integration logic with other CoCivium modules.
+Reference any anticipated interfaces or integration logic with other CoCivium™ modules.

 ## 5. Integration Points
-Mention how this project will interlink with others in the CoCivium ecosystem (e.g. VotingEngine, Identity, or Academy).
+Mention how this project will interlink with others in the CoCivium™ ecosystem (e.g. VotingEngine, Identity, or Academy).

 ## 6. Roadmap
 | Milestone           | Target Date  | Notes                            |